 Gosford City is the capital of the region and is seeing unprecedented growth and investment from government and the private sector.

-The population of the region in 2016 was 327,736 of which 21% are over the age of 65.
-About 30% of the working population commute to work in Sydney.
+About 30% of the working population commute to work in Sydney each day.
 Of those who live and work within the region the largest employing sector is Health Care and Assistance followed by Education and Training, Retail, Construction and Manufacturing.

 In 2016 the NSW Government introduced the Central Coast Regional Plan 2036 that will see the population grow by 75,500 more people in 20 years, create 24,674 jobs and see 41,500 more dwellings.